Melissard02/Melissard02/README.md

 # 👋 Hi there, I’m Melissa Dickerson (@Melissard02)

 Welcome to my GitHub profile!
-I'm a passionate Computer Science student with a keen interest in **software development** and all things **tech**. 🚀
+I'm a passionate Computer Science student with an interest in **software development** and all things **tech**. 🚀

 ## 👀 About Me
 - 🎓 Currently diving deep into **C#** and **JavaScript**.